The differences and similarities between the flu and COVID-19

 Together, they offer a bonus layer of protection, she said, because "anytime you get one infection, that weakens your body and then makes you more susceptible to other infections.
 So we want you to be protected against both."

-Getting either disease carries much greater risk overall than any of the extremely rare complications from the and vaccines themselves.
+Getting either disease carries much greater risk overall than any of the extremely rare complications from the and flu vaccines themselves.
 And they do more than help protect the vaccinated person – they protect the health of those around them.

 In that sense, Kwon said, both vaccinations are about "wanting to care for and love our neighbors."